Quebec Act: Background

 With unrest, which was growing into the American Revolution, increasing in the colonies to the south, the British were worried that the Canadiens might also support the growing rebellion.
-At that time, Canadiens formed the vast majority of the settler population of the province of Quebec (more than 99%) and there was little immigration from Great Britain.To secure the allegiance of the approximately 90,000 Canadiens to the British crown, Murray adopted his policy of local tolerance, which Carleton later advanced by bringing proposals for formal legal protections before Parliament.
+At that time, Canadiens formed the vast majority of the settler population of the province of Quebec (more than 99%) and there was little immigration from Great Britain.
+To secure the allegiance of the approximately 90,000 Canadiens to the British crown, Murray adopted his policy of local tolerance, which Carleton later advanced by bringing proposals for formal legal protections before Parliament.

 A growing class of British merchants in Quebec "viewed with alarm and disgust the leniency manifested toward the French Canadians."
 These merchants emerged as vocal opponents of Governor Carleton’s policy of religious tolerance, instead advocating for the establishment of Protestantism as the official religion of the province.
 The conflict extended to the legislative sphere, where Attorney General Francis Maseres, a representative of the British minority, expressed strong opposition to Catholic influence.
-He argued that the appointment of a Catholic bishop had reinforced loyalty among French Canadian clergy, preventing their conversion to Protestantism, and criticized the legalization of tithes and the expansion of Quebec’s territory as measures that strengthened "the Popish religion".
+He argued that the appointment of a Catholic bishop, Jean-Olivier Briand, in 1766 had reinforced loyalty among French Canadian clergy, preventing their conversion to Protestantism, and criticized the legalization of tithes and the expansion of Quebec’s territory as measures that strengthened "the Popish religion".
 Maseres became one of Carleton’s main opponents in debates leading to the Quebec Act.
 Nonetheless, there was a need to compromise between the conflicting demands of the Canadien subjects and those of newly arrived British subjects.
 These efforts by the colonial governors eventually resulted in the enactment of the Quebec Act, 1774.